top of page

 A WORKBOOK

-The bereavement companion is free of charge for the participants of the "Star Children Duisburg" self-help group and can be sent by post during the Corona crisis, stating the address.
+The grief counselor is free of charge for participants of the self-help group "Sternenkinder Duisburg eV" and could be sent by mail, for example, during the Corona crisis.

 © Nicole Baden